varad154/ApexHurst-Exponent/README.md

 ## About Us

-**GFX Forex** is dedicated to empowering traders with the knowledge and tools they need to succeed in Forex trading.
+**ApexHurst Forex** is dedicated to empowering traders with the knowledge and tools they need to succeed in Forex trading.
 Our platform offers a variety of resources, including trading strategies, signal subscriptions, and comprehensive support to help you make informed decisions.

 ## Features